Career training for a job in the medical assistant field

 - San Jose, CA

-- Santa Maria, CA - evening classes available
+- Santa Maria, CA - evening class available

 *Sources are listed to provide additional information on related jobs, specialties, and/or industry.
 Links to non-CET sites are provided for your convenience and do not constitute an endorsement.